6 Best Belay Devices of 2019—Field Tested & Reviewed

 It’s worth keeping in mind that this is a polarizing device: some testers felt that it was harder to feed slack than a GriGri, others felt the opposite.
 Some feel it locks too easily, others have no issue.

 The learning curve is certainly steeper than most devices.
-But if you’re willing to learn its quirks, the Mega Jul is a capable companion — and it’s still only 1/3 the price of a GriGri 2.
+But if you’re willing to learn its quirks, the Mega Jul is a capable companion — and it’s still only a fraction of the price of a GriGri 2.

 Last year Petzl decided that everyone else shouldn’t have all the fun trying to best the GriGri 2, so they gave it a shot themselves.